timetheoretical/jitsi-meet-outlook/README.md

 Since this plug-in is brand new, any feedback would be most appreciated!

 ## Changelog
+### v0.4.0
+Enhancements:
+* Added possibility of passing custom settings as parameters to the installer via the command line

 ### v0.3.0
 Enhancements:
 * New setting for whether to start a call with muted mic or video